jakebottrall/2022-advent-of-code/README.md

-# 2022 Adevent of Code
+# 2022 Advent of Code

 Completed in: